aniketsham/ChaiAndCoffeeLedger/README.md

 # Office Tea & Coffee Ledger App

 This app was made for utility use in our office.
-It is just a side project for office uses
+It is just a side project for office uses.
 A full-stack web application for tracking daily tea and coffee consumption in an office.
 Built with Next.js (App Router), Tailwind CSS, and MongoDB.

 ## Features